denisved/greenhouse-next/README.md

 ## About

 This [Next.js](https://nextjs.org/) app is a client part of greenhouse monitoring and control system where [Tailwind CSS](https://tailwindcss.com/) was used to create responsive UI.
-Hardware part is based on [ESP8266](https://en.wikipedia.org/wiki/ESP8266) and communicate with this app via MQTT broker in real time.
+Hardware part is based on [ESP8266](https://en.wikipedia.org/wiki/ESP8266) and communicates with this app via MQTT broker in real time.
 [MongoDB](https://www.mongodb.com/) is used to store those data.

 This system includes:
 - Automatic irrigation where user can choose threshold